jwtk/jjwt/README.md

      - JDK 10 or earlier, and you want to use RSASSA-PSS (PS256, PS384, PS512) signature algorithms.
      - JDK 10 or earlier, and you want to use EdECDH (X25519 or X448) Elliptic Curve Diffie-Hellman encryption.
      - JDK 14 or earlier, and you want to use EdDSA (Ed25519 or Ed448) Elliptic Curve signature algorithms.
+     It is unnecessary for these algorithms on JDK 15 or later.
 <dependency>
     <groupId>org.bouncycastle</groupId>
     <artifactId>bcprov-jdk15on</artifactId>